 - BoJack’s desktop background is the same painting he had hanging in his dressing room back in the Horsin’ Around days.
 His screen icons include: BOJACK FAN CLUB, HORSIN’ AROUND FAN CLUB, NOT_PORN, DEFINITELY NOT_PORN, NOT_PORN_2, LETTER TO EDITOR, LETTER TO EDITOR 02, LETTER TO MORON WHO WON’T PUBLISH MY LETTERS.

 - The “What did I do?” when BoJack throws out his idealized version of events is a wonderfully tragicomic moment.
 Poor young BoJack.

-- Even though she’s not real, Harper asks a lot of questions about this universe, not just where the stars go.
+- Even though she’s not real, Harper asks a lot of questions about this universe, and not just where the stars go.
 Can two separate species interbreed or is that just BoJack’s wishful thinking?
 If two separate species have children together, are those children hybrids, or is it a coin-flip which species they’re born as?

 - The ghost writer panelists includes a dead ringer for Truman Capote, long rumored to be the ghost writer for To Kill A Mockingbird.

 - “Look, all publicity is good publicity.
 That guy who killed all those teachers and ate their fingers?
 He just got married in jail, and when this book comes out, you could be that guy.”

 - “You know, if we all had guns, then no one would need a gun, and we would all be safe.”

 - “I’m just a crazy drug hallucination.
 I’ll say whatever you want me to.”

 - “Again, Tori Spelling is not here, as I already explained.”